 AUM for our Investment Management businesses of \$9.0 billion at December 31, 2017 increased compared to \$8.0 billion at December 31, 2016.
 The amounts of AUM presented in the table below reflect the assets for which we charge a management fee.
 These assets reflect the fair value of assets managed on behalf of Institutional Asset Management and Wealth Management clients, and the amount of either the invested or committed capital of the Private Equity funds.
 As defined in ASC 820, "Fair Value Measurements and Disclosures" ("ASC 820"), valuations performed for Level I investments are based on quoted prices obtained from active markets generated by third parties and Level II investments are valued through the use of models based on either direct or indirect observable inputs in the use of models or other valuation methodologies performed by third parties to determine fair value.
 For both the Level I and Level II investments, we obtain both active quotes from nationally recognized exchanges and third-party pricing services to determine market or fair value quotes, respectively.
 For Level III investments, pricing inputs are unobservable for the investment and includes situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require significant management judgment or estimation.
-Wealth Management maintained 64% of Level I investments, 32% of Level I investments and 19% and 18% of Level II investments as of December 31, 2017 and 2016, respectively.
+Wealth Management maintained 64% of Level I investments, 32% of Level II investments and 4% of Level III investments as of December 31, 2017 and 2016.
+Institutional Asset Management maintained 81% and 82% of Level I investments and 19% and 18% of Level II investments as of December 31, 2017 and 2016, respectively.
 As noted above, Private Equity AUM is not presented at fair value, but reported at either invested or committed capital in line with fee arrangements.